Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2COaFidZEYY.md

 ### Transcript

-> uh is uh is torsten a german guy yeah yeah german confirmed confirmed yeah yeah we have two germans now up to two all right
+> is, is torsten a german guy yeah yeah german confirmed confirmed yeah yeah we have two germans now up to two all right